hunleyd/diskfree/README.md

 Twitter
 -------
-Keep up to data on announcements and more by following Doug on Twitter, <a href="http://twitter.com/hunleyd">@hunleyd</a>
+Keep up to date on announcements and more by following Doug on Twitter, <a href="http://twitter.com/hunleyd">@hunleyd</a>

 Authors
 -------